Books to Finance Your Business

 It covers the registration and legal form you can choose for your business.
 It also points out how the Government will tax it.
 It will help you set your objectives.
 Consider the advantages of operating out of your home and be cautious of leasing commercial premises.

+Technology has made starting your business much easier than it was 30 years ago.
 Computer hardware and software can help you run your business more efficiently and save time and money.
 Accounting software will help you deal with your financials and taxes.
 Customer Relationship Management software will help to grow your business by helping you to communicate with your customers more effectively.
-Learn how to create your own website and how to sell your products online; through eBay, CraigsList, Etsy, as an Amazon Merchant or through the electronic classifieds.

 Author, Iain Williamson, is an entrepreneur, business consultant and seminar leader.
 His views have appeared in many newspaper articles.
 He has also been the guest speaker on a CBC Radio phone-in show on starting a business in a recession.
 In addition, he has appeared on television shows such as: CBC TV's Venture; TVO's MoneysWorth, and Canada Tonight of BCTV and CHCH Television.